-TL;DR: Cigna Healthcare modified MM 0600 — its site of care coverage policy for physical and occupational therapy in outpatient hospital settings — effective October 1, 2025.
-Here's what billing teams need to know before that date hits.
+Cigna modified MM 0600, its physical and occupational therapy site-of-care policy for outpatient hospital settings, effective October 1, 2025.
+Here's what billing teams need to do.

 Quick-Reference Table